ivuorinen/starred/README.md

 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [whalebrew/whalebrew](https://github.com/whalebrew/whalebrew) - Homebrew, but with Docker images
 - [xarantolus/upduck](https://github.com/xarantolus/upduck) - simple web server that integrates with DuckDNS & Let's Encrypt

+## HCL

+- [onedr0p/home-ops](https://github.com/onedr0p/home-ops) - A mono repository for my home infrastructure and Kubernetes cluster which adheres to Infrastructure as Code (IaC) and GitOps practices where possible

 ## HTML